ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/edit-on-GitHub.rst

 The easiest way to contribute to a PyAnsys project is to make changes in GitHub, letting the CI/CD process handle the build.
 When you are viewing PyAnsys documentation, the right navigation pane might display an **Edit on GitHub** link.
-You can use this feature to submit changes to this page via a PR on GitHub:
+You can use this feature to submit changes to this page by creating a PR on GitHub:

 #.
 Click the **Edit on GitHub** link.